-As the highest grade Lung Ching that we have the privilege to offer, this organic green tea is truly exceptional and represents the pinnacle of this style of chinese green tea.
+As the highest grade Lung Ching (or Long Jing) that we have the privilege to offer, this organic green tea is truly exceptional and represents the pinnacle of this style of Chinese green tea.
 Its celadon colored leaves are pressed incredibly thin into the distinct spear-like shape of the Lung Ching tea.
 Grown and produced in the West Lake District, this organic tea brews a yellow green liquor that tastes of buttered mustard greens and lima beans with a nutty finish.
 The infusion is smooth and light with a dry finish that hangs on the top of the mouth and front of the tongue.

 We have very limited stock of this rare tea – so enjoy it while you can!